Panarchy: The Political Paradigm of an Integral Society

 Twelve years into the new millennium we bear witness to the ever more violent death throes of the current political and economic order.
 What will rise from the ashes will be the defining question of our time and will determine whether humanity will suffer through another century of war, death, destruction, and tyranny; or if the people will find it in themselves to transcend this emerging “New World Order,” to overcome it and institute something else in it’s place.
 Something that honors the inherent rights of all men and women to live their lives in peace and freedom, and to reach their fullest potential.

-In the many years that I have read Ken Wilbur’s excellent insights into the human consciousness, into spiritual development, into culture, into the very human soul, I have been consistently blown away.
+In the many years that I have read Ken Wilber’s excellent insights into the human consciousness, into spiritual development, into culture, into the very human soul, I have been consistently blown away.
 In his work I found so many Truths that I had sought after for so long.
 One of my immediate interests upon reading Ken Wilber was to determine how an Integral worldview (Lower Left or LL) would translate externally via (LR) social organization.
 In other words, how would an Integral Society function politically?

 From what I have seen there seems to be very little real fundamental understanding of either Economics or Politics in the Integral Movement.
-The issue is either handled in vague terms, defining basic criteria that an “Integral State” ought to have, as with Ken Wilbur and Greg Wilpert for example, or in the case of H.B.
+The issue is either handled in vague terms, defining basic criteria that an “Integral State” ought to have, as with Ken Wilber and Greg Wilpert for example, or in the case of H.B.
 Augustine, completely and dangerously misunderstanding the basic premises that underlie his proposals in both Politics and Economics.
 I sometimes wonder if those who come out of Green and into Turquoise do so with a tendency to favor the Left hand half of AQAL, as a reaction to Green’s focus on the Right Hand half.

 To me it seems that it is of absolutely critical importance for the Integral Movement to address this issue decisively.
 Failure to do so will leave the door open for all number of unhealthy consequences for humanity and our planet.
 As I’ve said before Politics is philosophy-in-action.
 And as we have seen demonstrated in the 20th century, philosophy-in-action can mean life or death for literally hundreds of millions of people.
 We witnessed the damage that can be done when Red and Blue/Amber use Orange and Green technology to wage war.
-As Ken Wilbur has said, Red cannot commit genocide with bows and arrows, but it can with machine guns and artillery, with chemical, biological and nuclear weapons.
+As Ken Wilber has said, Red cannot commit genocide with bows and arrows, but it can with machine guns and artillery, with chemical, biological and nuclear weapons.
 Imagine if Red, Blue or even Orange and Green get a hold of Integral Biotechnology or Nanotechnology.
 The results will be horrifying.

 In order to prevent such from happening the Integral Movement needs to focus some serious energy on this issue, and not just from a theory standpoint but actually translate it into their daily lives and lifestyles.
 My aim with this article is to propose what I see as the true organization of an Integral Society, and to show the rest of the Integral Movement the peaceful path toward achieving it.